-If a system has a high energy density then it is able to store a lot of energy in a small amount of volume.
+If a system has a high energy density then it is able to store a lot of energy in a small amount of mass.
 A high energy density does not necessarily mean a high power density.
 An object with a high energy density, but low power density can perform work for a relatively long period of time.
 An example of this type of energy storage is a mobile phone.
 Its power will last most of the day, but to recharge the device, it must be connected to another power source for an hour or more.

-If a system has a high power density, than it can output large amounts of energy based on its volume.
+If a system has a high power density, than it can output large amounts of energy based on its mass.
 For example, a tiny capacitor may have the same power output as a large battery.
 However, since the capacitor is so much smaller, it has a higher power density.
 Since they release their energy quickly, high power density systems can also recharge quickly.
 An example application of this type of energy storage is a camera flash.
 It has to be small enough to fit inside the camera (or cell phone) but have a high enough power output to light up the subject of your photo. this makes a system with a high power density ideal.

 To better understand energy density, consider people lighting a fire while out camping.
 Evening has come, and it's time for S'mores, so it is time to build a fire.
 Naturally, the fire is first lit with kindling.
 It's high surface area-to-volume ratio means that it burns quickly—a high power density.
 Once the fire is going, kindling isn't a good fuel choice anymore, because it burns too fast.
 Now the fire burns better with logs because they have have a high energy density.
 A single log burns well for a long time.